What Snake Food Do Snakes Prefer?

 A snake’s appetite varies as much as the species itself does.
 It is a species of animal that is slow, yet methodical in the way it travels.
-This carries over to their diet in the way in which they hunt or consume food.
+This carries over to their diet in the way in which they hunt or consume their snake food.
 They can be picky at times in what they eat, for example being careful about consuming an animal that is too large or difficult to swallow is one fell swoop.
 Some snakes in captivity prefer frozen rodents to live rodents for feeding time.

-Most snakes prefer to eat mammals since a snake’s main source of killing an animal, constriction and venom attacks, are easily carried out on these types of animals.
+The most common snake food are mammals since a snake’s main source of killing an animal, constriction and venom attacks, are easily carried out on these types of animals.
 In the wild, this can include small foxes, rabbits, rats, and mice.
 In captivity, many snakes eat frozen feeder rats, rabbits, and mice.
-Some snakes, like the King cobra and the King snake, eat other snakes.
-Brown snakes tend to prefer snails, while the White bellied Mangrove Snakes prefer crabs and blind snakes, which mostly live underground and don’t have use of their eyes, primarily consume ants and termites.
+Some snakes, like the King Cobra and the King snake, eat other snakes.
+Brown snakes tend to prefer snails, while the White-bellied Mangrove Snakes prefer crabs and blind snakes, which mostly live underground and don’t have use of their eyes, primarily consume ants and termites.

-If you have more than one snake it is highly recommended that you feed them separately so as to not encourage a fight among them.
+If you have more than one snake it is highly recommended that you feed them snake food separately so as to not encourage a fight among them.
 For more information on feeding reptiles, check out our articles What Do Geckos Eat and What Do Lizards Eat.